-In April 2014, we entered into a \$1,500,000 OSCA Loan Agreement (the OSCA Loan), between the OSCA Fund and the Recreation Reserve Fund, which matures in January 2024.
+In April 2014, the Association entered into a \$1,500,000 OSCA Loan Agreement (the OSCA Loan), between the OSCA Fund and the Recreation Reserve Fund, which matures in January 2024.
 The proceeds of the OSCA Loan were utilized to fund an energy savings project and associated repair and replacement costs.
-The OSCA Loan bears interest at a rate commensurate with the highest current interest rate for a one-year certificate of deposit available to us through Morgan Stanley as of January 1 and July 1 of each calendar year (0.35% at December 31, 2022), with interest and principal payable quarterly.
+The OSCA Loan bears interest at a rate commensurate with the highest current interest rate for a one-year certificate of deposit available to us through Morgan Stanley as of January 1 and July 1 of each calendar year (3.25% at December 31, 2023), with interest and principal payable quarterly.
 The Recreation Reserve Fund may prepay the OSCA Loan at any time without penalty.
-The balance outstanding at December 31, 2022 is \$187,500.
+The balance outstanding at December 31, 2023 is \$37,500.